-Integrating AI Agents in Microsoft Teams for Enhanced Collaboration
+Integrating AI Agents in Microsoft Teams for Collaboration

 I use AI Agents in Teams to cut the busywork and keep meetings honest.
-This guide shows how I set them up, how I fold them into my task management, and the small changes that actually save time.
-I focus on practical steps and prompts you can copy straight into Teams.
+This is how I set them up, fold them into task management, and keep the useful bits without letting them run away with the job.
+The prompts below are the ones I actually use.

 Getting Started with AI Agents in Microsoft Teams